Melchom

 Melchom is a demon or spirit in the Dictionnaire Infernal.
-It is the god or idol of the Ammonites, otherwise called Moloch, and Melech: which in Hebrew signifies a king, and Melchom signifies their unearthly king, referring to their unholy idol, Melchom.
+It is the god or idol of the Ammonites, otherwise called Milcom, Moloch, and Melech: which in Hebrew signifies a king, and Melchom signifies their unearthly king, referring to their unholy idol, Melchom.

 The Jamieson-Fausset-Brown Bible Commentary reads:

 The Ammonite god is said to do what they do, namely, occupy the Israelite land of Gad.
 To Jehovah, the theocratic "King" of Israel, the land belonged of right; so that their Molech or Melchom was an usurper-king.